 Listen to Maggie Dent on Feed Play Love:

 According to Maggie, research shows that boys’ and girls’ brains are very different, even in utero.

-“Somewhere in that first 12 weeks … if it’s going to be a boy, it gets flooded with testosterone, so what that does is not only start the wiring in a different direction, it actually slows the brain development down.”
+“Somewhere in that first 12 weeks … if it’s going to be a boy, the brain gets flooded with testosterone, so what that does is not only start the wiring in a different direction, it actually slows the brain development down.”

 “If we’re trying to interrogate a boy because of a poor choice, he is unable to respond yet because that part of his brain is still offline,” she says.